geigi/what_the_hack/README.md

 # Mod Development
 ## How far can I go?
 What the Hack allows all kinds of changes to the game.
-Each mod will be it's own "game mode" with unique skill requirements, employees, skills and missions.
-This allows you to create a mod with very specific learning content aswell as new gameplay aspects.
+Each mod will be it's own "game mode" with unique names, employees, skills and missions.
+This allows you to create a mod with very specific learning content as well as new gameplay aspects.
+None of those modifications are mandatory.
 Here is a list of possible modifications:
-- Create unique employees with special behaviours
+- Create unique employees with custom sprites
 - Create a specific set of skills
 - Create missions with custom actions for the player
 - Implement multiple difficulty levels